 The Ipuwer Papyrus is an Egyptian manuscript written in poetic form describing a chaotic time in Egyptian history.
 Biblical scholars have suggested that it describes the plagues preceding the Israelite exodus from Egypt.
 Secular scholars who do not believe that the plagues were historical events cannot accept such an interpretation, and offer other explanations for the events described in the Ipuwer Papyrus.

-This is a summary of the research pertaining to The Ipuwer Papyrus and the Exodus by Anne Habermehl.
-The views expressed reflect those of the author mentioned, and not necessarily those of New Creation.
+The following article is a summary of The Ipuwer Papyrus and the Exodus by Anne Habermehl, and of the surrounding discussion and research pertaining to it.
+The views expressed do not necessarily reflect those of New Creation.

 What is the Ipuwer Papyrus?

-The Ipuwer Papyrus, currently housed in the Dutch National Museum of Antiquities in Leiden, Netherlands, is a 378 cm x 18 cm document written in hieratic script.
+The Dutch National Museum of Antiquities in Leiden, Netherlands currently houses the Ipuwer Papyrus.
+The document measures 378 cm x 18 cm.
+It is written in hieratic script.
 Hieratic script is a form of ancient Egyptian writing related to hieroglyphics.
 While hieroglyphics are symbols engraved in stone, hieratic script appears on papyrus documents.
 Papyrus is an ancient form of paper made from the inner pith of papyrus plants.

 The document has sustained some damage, and both the beginning and the end are missing as are some words throughout the text.
 This presents some problems with translating certain portions of the text, but the majority of the document is readable.